EECI International Graduate Course on Biological Control Systems

 This course is ideal for students interested in bridging disciplinary boundaries to tackle problems at the intersection of life sciences, engineering, and mathematics.
 The course is open to students from all backgrounds but a basic understanding of linear algebra, differential equations, and probability or statistics is required.

-Costs & Registration
+Registration

-The EECI also offer grants:
+The EECI also offer grants: https://www.eeci-igsc.eu/grant

-More details can be found at http://www.eeci-igsc.eu/registration/.
+More details on costs can be found at https://www.eeci-igsc.eu/registration-fee

 Accommodation